-The Rand study maintains that, while expensive, adding brigades would be a worthy effort for NATO.
+The Rand study maintained that, while expensive, adding brigades would be a worthy effort for NATO.

 Buying three brand-new ABCTs and adding them to the U.S. Army would not be inexpensive—the up-front costs for all the equipment for the brigades and associated artillery, air defense, and other enabling units runs on the order of $13 billion.
 However, much of that gear—especially the expensive Abrams tanks and Bradley fighting vehicles—already exists,” the study says.

-However, while the Pentagon’s ongoing European Reassurance Initiative calls for additional funds, forces and force rotations through Europe in coming years, it is unclear what the force posture will ultimately be.
+The Pentagon’s European Reassurance Initiative, introduced last year, calls for additional funds, forces and force rotations through Europe in coming years, it is unclear what the force posture will ultimately be.

 At the same time, the Pentagon’s $3.4 Billion ERI request does call for an increased force presence in Europe as well as “fires,” “pre-positioned stocks” and “headquarters” support for NATO forces.